gusztavvargadr/packer/README.md

 ## Getting started

-**Note** The rest of this document covers the details of building Vagrant boxes or native virtual machine images using Packer.
-If you are interested in just using the already available [Vagrant boxes] instead, check out the samples of [virtual workstations] for some common usage scenarios.
+**Note** The rest of this document covers the details of building Vagrant boxes and native virtual machine images using Packer.

 **Note** Building the Packer templates have been tested on Windows hosts only, but they are supposed to run on any other platform as well, given that the actual virtualization provider (e.g. VirtualBox) supports it.
 [Let me know][Contributing] if you encounter any issues and I'm glad to help.